aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### Web Service Design Principles

+The ideal for any web service is to present the latest available data to requesters.
+LandgateAPITest presents statistics, maps and analysis on objects in the datastore at request time.
+End users need not await final reports but can check on the status of a testing campaign whenever they wish.

+The iOS testing app can produce a large set of testing data quickly.
+The web application should analyse TestEndpoint results and not just represent them, generating actionable information from pure data.

+Cloud computing power is capable of scaling to accommodate excess load, but at a cost.
+The web application acts to smooth out high load by deferring computationally intensive tasks to avoid peak load and hence minimise cost.

 #### Python Application Architecture

+Google App Engine Python applications derive their basic functionality from the webapp2 open source library {Welcometowebapp:2011vk}.
+Developers define web app endpoints and map them to Python classes, so landgateapitest.appspot.com/database maps to the Database class in Python code.
+Then the HTTP method maps to functions within that class.
+A POST request to the /database endpoint fires the Database class's post() function adding the request body to the databse.
+A GET request calls the get() function and downloads a TestMaster record to the requester.

+Functions may call for a task to be enqueued, whereupon the GAE system will fire the specified request at a later time, ideally when processor load is minimal.
+A successful POST request to the /database endpoint queues an /analyse endpoint GET request as one of its last tasks.
+Similar tasks which are anticipated to consume more than trivial resources are deferred as queued tasks in LandgateAPITest, such as importing reference text files to the datastore or updating model schema.

+Google App Engine applications may use any of Google Inc.'s several cloud data storage solutions.
+LandgateAPITest uses Google Cloud Datastore, a NoSQL database quite distinct from relational databases in that it does not store all records as atomic rows in tables, rather as schema-less objects in distributed documents.

 #### Python Open Source Packages

 ##### Matplotlib

 Well known in academia, Matplotlib is an open source Python library capable of producing detailed graphs from complex datasets {matplotlibmatplotli:2016vd}.
 LandgateAPITest's web app leveraged Matplotlib to build graphs of up to the minute Vector object data queried from Google's Cloud Store.
 Programmatically building the figures in this report allows them to be recreated on demand with the latest information from testers.

+Matplotlib's analytical power is enhanced when paired with Numpy {NumPyNumpy:2016vy}.
+A mathematically focussed library, most useful in LandgateAPITest for its arrays, which are much more analytically oriented than generic Python list collections.

 ##### Leaflet